Hashnode/starter-kit/README.md

 - [Personal Blog](https://sandeep.dev/blog)
 - [Enterprise Blog](https://demo.hashnode.com/engineering)

+We also have a third theme called "hashnode", but there is currently no live demo available.

 ## How to deploy

 ### Step 1

 The recommended approach is deploying to Vercel.
 If you don't have an account already, you can sign up for a free plan.

 - Fork this repo
 - Create a new project on Vercel and connect this repo
 - It's a monorepo.
-So, choose either `packages/blog-starter-kit/themes/enterprise` or `packages/blog-starter-kit/themes/personal` as the root directory while importing on Vercel.
+So, choose either `packages/blog-starter-kit/themes/enterprise`, `packages/blog-starter-kit/themes/hashnode` or `packages/blog-starter-kit/themes/personal` as the root directory while importing on Vercel.

   ![selecting the directory to deploy a monorepo](https://cdn.hashnode.com/res/hashnode/image/upload/v1698839884060/O8OoBML5v.PNG?auto=format)